Erdiko/erdiko/README.md

 **Enterprise Glue**

-Erdiko is a contextual middleware framework or better yet, an enterprise Mash-Up framework.
+Erdiko is an MVC micro framework or better yet, an enterprise Mash-Up framework.

 Version (SemVer)
 ----------------

-0.6.4
+0.8.2

 Installation
 ------------